Pace & Terrain

 Intermediate – 13-14 MPH

 Moderate riding with more attention to scenery.
-Regroups often.
+Regroups occasionally.
 A sweep is usually appointed.

 Slow/Intermediate – 12-13 MPH